 How can I dispose of household generated hazardous materials?

-Household hazardous waste can adversely affect everyone’s quality of life.
+Household hazardous waste (HHW) can adversely affect everyone’s quality of life.
 That’s why it is important to properly dispose of these items.
+The City hosts a spring clean up day for residents to drop off HHW and other items and has a complimentary grease drop off location at City Hall.
 Collin County operates permanent collection centers for all County residents to drop off hazardous materials.
-Call the Collin County Fire Marshal for more info.

 How can I get a copy of a fire report?

-The Nevada Volunteer Fire Department will provide these documents upon written request.
-Contact Chuck Pulvino at Chuck.Pulvino@nevadavdf.org
+The Fire Department will provide these documents upon written request.
+Contact Chief Danny Anthony at firstname.lastname@example.org .

 Please allow 15 days for delivery